 I Have Questions

 It doesn’t surprise me that someone from Google doesn’t particularly care about the welfare of 6,000 businesses.
-However, it raises some questions: A) How could a “glitch” shut down thousands of Google business listings, B) Why doesn’t Google have an automated way to reinstate those listings without harm to the businesses, C) Should I avoid making edits to improve a listing for fear that it will be suspended, and D) Why is there is no escalation process to reinstate the listings immediately once it has been reported?
+However, it raises some questions: A) How could a “glitch” shut down thousands of Google business listings, B) Why doesn’t Google have an automated way to reinstate those listings without harm to the businesses, C) Should I avoid making edits to improve a listing for fear that it will be suspended, and D) Why is the escalation process to reinstate the listings so terrible?

 UPDATE July 18,2019